How to Find the Exchange Server Version in 3+ Ways

 Get-ExchangeServer | Format-Table Name, Edition, AdminDisplayVersion

 Step 5.
-At the end, remove the session using:
+Finally, remove the session using:

 Remove-PSSession $Session

 This method is applicable in: Exchange Server 2007, 2010, 2013, 2016, 2019, and Subscription Edition (SE).
+Moreover, admins can use the same command-line interface when they want to put Exchange Server in maintenance mode using PowerShell cmdlets.

 Step 1.
 Open a web browser and navigate to your server’s EAC address (e.g., https://YourServerName/ecp).